 What is breast cancer?

-- One in eight women in Australia will be diagnosed with breast cancer in their lifetime
+- According to 2019 estimates, 1 in 7 women in Australia will be diagnosed with breast cancer in their lifetime.
+Cancer Australia, 2019

 - More than half of all breast cancers in Australia are discovered by the woman herself or her own doctor